 - Changes to company policies and/or federal and state laws

-You might also want to compare your code of conduct to other companies in the same industry.
+You might also want to compare your code of conduct to other companies working in your industry.
 See what they have and then decided if you need an update.

 Once you do start revising your code of conduct, make sure you have a committee reviewing it and seek feedback from stakeholders.